nazarepiedady/svelte-docs-pt/documentation/docs/05-misc/03-typescript.md

 ### Using SvelteKit or Vite

-The easiest way to get started is scaffolding a new SvelteKit project by typing `npm create svelte@latest`, following the prompts and chosing the TypeScript option.
+The easiest way to get started is scaffolding a new SvelteKit project by typing `npm create svelte@latest`, following the prompts and choosing the TypeScript option.

 ```ts
 /// file: svelte.config.js